 4.1.
-A. Simulation Model and Parameters
+Simulation Model and Parameters

-We use NS2 to simulate our proposed algorithm.
-In our simulation, the channel capacity of mobile hosts is set to the same value: 2Mbps.
-We use the Distributed Coordination Function (DCF) of IEEE802.11 for wireless LANs as the MAC layer protocol.
+We use NS2 to simulate our proposed Algorithm.
+In our simulation, the channel capacity of mobile hosts is set to the same value: 2 Mbps.
+We use the Distributed Coordination Function (DCF) of IEEE 802.11 for wireless LANs as the MAC layer protocol.
 It has the functionality to notify the network layer about link breakage.

-In our simulation, mobile nodes move in a (1000m× 1000m) square region for 50 seconds simulation time.
+In our simulation, mobile nodes move in a 1000 meter x 1000 meter square region for 50 seconds simulation time.
 We assume each node moves independently with the same average speed.
-All nodes have the same transmission range of 250m.
-In our simulation, the speed is varied from 10m/s to 50m/s and the number of nodes is varied from 20 to 100.
+All nodes have the same transmission range of 250 meters.
+In our simulation, the speed is varied from 10 m/s to 50m/s and the number of nodes is varied from 20 to 100.
 We fix 10% of the total nodes as attackers.
 The simulated traffic is Constant Bit Rate (CBR).
 Our simulation settings and parameters are summarized in Table 1.

-No. of Nodes 20,40,60,80 and 100 Area Size 1000 X 1000 Mac 802.11 Radio Range 250m 50 sec Simulation Time Traffic Source CBR Packet Size 512 Mobility Model Random Way Point Attackers 10% of the nodes 10,20,30,40,50m/s Speed Pause time
+No. of Nodes 20,40,60,80 and 100 1000 X 1000 Area Size 802.11 Mac Radio Range 250m Simulation Time 50 sec CBR Traffic Source Packet Size 512 Mobility Model Random Way Point Attackers 10% of the nodes 10.20.30.40.50m/s Speed Pause time

-Table 1.Simulation settings.
+Table 1.
+Simulation Settings.